pdaehne/Atari-A8-Cartridge/README.md

 [![Programming Slots 3 and 4 of the EPROM](images/Xgpro_Program_Slot3_Slot4.preview.png)](images/Xgpro_Program_Slot3_Slot4.png?raw=1)

-Last, we have to load the 16 KiB image of Donkey Kong into the fifth and sixth slots of the EPROM.
+Last, we have to load the 16 KiB image of Pac Man into the fifth and sixth slots of the EPROM.
 In the file selection dialog, we select the image file "pacman.rom".
 Again this is a raw image without a header.
 In the "Load mode" box, we set the "From File Start Addr(Hex)" to "00000", and the "TO Buffer Strat